spinnaker/spinnaker.github.io/community/captains-log/index.md

 ## Spinnaker's Trajectory

+Our community began as a partnership between Netflix & Google, eager to share the benefits of Continuous Delivery.
+Now it's a vibrant OSS project, attracting hundreds of companies to participate as it evolves, integrating unique use cases and tools.
+Behold!

 {%
   include
   figure
   image_path="./stats-2020-02-05-with-logo.png"
 %}

-The Spinnaker community began as a partnership between Netflix and Google, eager to share the benefits of Continuous Delivery.
-It has grown into a vibrant Open Source project, attracting hundreds of companies to participate as it evolves, integrating unique use cases and tool chains.
-Check it out!

 ### GitHub Events in Spinnaker Repositories